michal-h21/lettersmith/README.md

 }
 ```

-You can add as much metadata to docs as you like, using a [YAML](yaml.org) headmatter block at the top of the file.
+You can add metadata to the table using a [YAML](yaml.org) headmatter block at the top of the file.
 Any properties you put there will show up on the object.
-If you don't want metadata, you can skip that block completely.
+If you don't want metadata, you can skip the headmatter block completely.

 `lettersmith.docs` takes a filepath and returns a list of tables: